 Members of the AAAE are professionals working in academic and/or government institutions, and engage in a variety of teaching, research, and outreach activities.
 Their work addresses a broad range of topics such as the economics of agriculture, policy, international and national development, resources, environment, food security, and agribusiness, all aimed at improving the productivity of African agriculture.

 AAAE was established in 2004 in Nairobi during its Inaugural Symposium.
 The association has over the years registered active members growth working in agricultural, applied and resource economics as well as in other social sciences around the world.

 Our key role is to further the agricultural economics profession as well as develop relevant policy options that show the trade-offs of productivity and income growth, and the sustenance of the natural resource base.

-Our vision is to be one of a dynamic and vibrant Association, supporting capacity building activities of its members, with expanded opportunities for young scientists, and contributing significantly to policy research and development on African agriculture.
+To be a leading association, supporting capacity building activities of its members, with expanded opportunities for young scientists, and contributing significantly to policy, research and development on African agriculture.